-The job search service Indeed has an interesting "trends" search engine: It visualizes the amount of job postings matching your keywords the last year.
+The job search service Indeed has an interesting "trends" search engine (Update: sorry, the link is dead): It visualizes the amount of job postings matching your keywords the last year.
 Let's see if there is some interesting information for modern web technologies there...

 XHTML vs. HTML